carbon-language/carbon-lang/llvm/docs/Coroutines.rst

 Arguments:
 """"""""""

-None
+A token that refers to `coro.begin` instruction.

 Semantics:
 """"""""""

-This intrinsic is lowered to refer to the `coro.begin`_ instruction.
-This is a frontend convenience intrinsic that makes it easier to refer to the coroutine frame.
+This intrinsic is lowered to refer to address of the coroutine frame.

 .. _coro.end: